kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 button and position your output pdf to the right, like below.

-![Screenshot of VS Code's split editor view with the main.tex file on the left, and the ouptut pdf on the right](/assets/images/2025-04-16-LaTeX-for-VScode/split-view.png)
+![Screenshot of VS Code's split editor view with the main.tex file on the left, and the output pdf on the right](/assets/images/2025-04-16-LaTeX-for-VScode/split-view.png)

-Now that we know our LaTeX build works, lets take a quick look at what git can do for us.
+Now that we know our LaTeX build works, let's take a quick look at what git can do for us.

 ### VS Code Git Basics